vdclab/vdclab-wiki/ChlamyNet-Clusters.md

 {.is-info}

 ## Notes from user
-- This database is limited to Chlamydomonas reinhardtii data
+- This database is limited to Chlamydomonas reinhardtii data.
-- Offers a wealth of curated expression data for more accurate annotation
+- Offers a wealth of curated expression data for more accurate annotation.
-- Genes are clustered based on Co-expression and organized into groups based on biological process (Gene-ontology)
+- Genes are clustered based on Co-expression and organized into groups based on biological process (Gene-ontology.
-- R script is availabel for power users
+- R script is available for power users.

 ## Ease of use
 > The single focus of this tool is to analyze gene expression data to annotate and group Chlamydomonas reinhardtii genes based on biological function.
 The site lacks a modern design but it's not hard to navigate and has video tutorials/case studies to demonstrate how to use the site.
 Offers many ways to visualize expression data for user selected genes.